LCC-CIT/CS297-CourseMaterials/CS297_Syllabus.md

 ### Attendance

 Attendance is both required and graded.
 The main activity you will do in this class is the work you do with your team, you need to be present with your team to do that work effectively.

-Online student teams will schedule weekly times that they can all meet together online or in person to coordinate their work.
+Online student teams will schedule twice-weekly times when all members can meet together online or in person to collaborate on their work.

 #### No-Show Drop